Credit Suisse investment bank set for Archegos aftershocks

 The departures have been particularly focused in its M&A advisory business and across the United States and high-growth Asia.

-Gains in investment banking helped main rival UBS (UBSG.S) to a 63% net profit jump, as Chief Executive Ralph Hamers pointed to the bank taking "quite some market share" over recent months. read more
+Gains in investment banking helped main rival UBS to a 63% net profit jump, as Chief Executive Ralph Hamers pointed to the bank taking “quite some market share” over recent months.

-Credit Suisse has slipped to seventh place in global M&A league tables, according to Refinitiv data to July 22, from sixth place in 2020, losing ground to European rival Barclays (BARC.L).
+Credit Suisse has slipped to seventh place in global M&A league tables, according to Refinitiv data to July 22, from sixth place in 2020, losing ground to European rival Barclays.

 In Europe, its second-quarter investment banking fees dropped to $214 million, the data shows, giving it a tenth placement in regional league tables, down from sixth place a year ago, when it earned $355 million in fees.

-Smaller wealth management rival Julius Baer (BAER.S), meanwhile, unveiled plans to begin offering M&A advisory services to its clients as it posted record assets under management. read more
+Smaller wealth management rival Julius Baer, meanwhile, unveiled plans to begin offering M&A advisory services to its clients as it posted record assets under management.

 But not everyone expects the effects to show up already in the second quarter, at least in dealmaking.